Collecting and managing residents' fees in retirement villages

 Prospective costs document

-The retirement village operator must provide a prospective costs document (PCD) (Form 4) (DOC, 245KB) to prospective residents within 7 days of the request.
+If a prospective resident asks a scheme operator for a prospective costs document (PCD) (Form 4) (DOC, 245KB), the retirement village operator must provide one within 7 days of the request.
 This document relates to costs of a specific unit in the village.
-You may have several PCDs depending on the type of accommodation provided.
+You may have several PCDs depending on the types of accommodation provided.

 - costs of the ingoing contribution and other entry costs